kbxkb/file-upload-link-share-simple/README.md

 ### Caching

 Caching becomes relevant if some of the uploaded files gets very popular, and we see many downloads happening on these hot files.
 If this is just a personal file-sharing service, where each uploaded file is only downloaded a few times, caching may remain a lower priority.
-However, if it turns into the next youtube or dropbox, we will need something really scalable to cache files.
+However, if it turns into the next youtube or dropbox, we will need something really scalable to cache files for high performace.
 There are several time-tested solutions, for example, [Nginx can be used to front Apache](https://blog.rackspace.com/nginx-support-enables-massive-web-application-scaling) for a PHP application like this.

 Memcached is a widely used solution for caching, but it is not a great solution under two cases (a) for large files (b) if the traffic spikes too quickly, it may not dynamically scale well.
+Memcached can be used to cache negative responses to download requests like incorrect passwords or non-existing files.
 Redis is a great option, as it also has disk persistence built in, so the size of the cache is usually not a limiting factor.
 The PHP code itself can use [APC](http://pecl.php.net/package/APC) for getting maximum mileage out of a single server without being a distributed cache.

 When it comes to the topic of caching for a web application, most discussion assume small objects.
 However, truly scalable caching for large objects like large files need custom solutions - and one that I built for Yahoo's CDN is one such customized solution.